Tom Kerridge's one-pot Thai green chicken curry

 Try this tasty Asian dish delivered by a Michelin-starred chef.

 Michelin-starred chef Tom Kerridge revolutionised his eating habits to lose a staggering 12 stone in weight.
-In early 2018 he hosts Tom Kerridge: Lose Weight For Good on BBC 2 and here he shares his low-fat Thai green chicken curry recipe from the book that accompanies the show.
+In early 2018 he hosted Tom Kerridge: Lose Weight For Good on BBC 2 and here he shares his low-fat Thai green chicken curry recipe from the book that accompanied the show.

 This is a tasty alternative to a takeaway, with plenty of interesting textures from the crunchy veg and bamboo shoots.
 The fiery fresh ginger and Thai curry paste are perfectly balanced by the creamy, cooling coconut milk.